Mike and Ike (They Look Alike): Films

 Goldberg's characters were adapted to film with Dancing Fools, released by Universal Pictures on September 21, 1927.
 Charles King (as Mike) and Charles Dorety (as Ike) portrayed the duo in eight of the 24 "Mike & Ike" comedy shorts.
 The others starred Joe Young and Ned La Salle.
 The series ended August 28, 1929 with the release of Good Skates.

-Candy

-The candy company Just Born introduced their Mike and Ike confection in 1940, but it was not a licensed product, as Goldberg's goofy guys were gone by then.